code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 We also specify how each field on a line needs to be mapped to our `Person` object.
 This is done using `names()` that enables Spring Batch to automatically map fields by matching a name with a setter on the object.
 So in our example the first field of a line will be mapped using the <var>firstName</var> setter.
 For this to work we also need to specify the target type which is a `Person` object.

 The `PersonItemProcessor` handles the processing of the data.
-It is defined further below.
+It converts a `Person` into a greeting `String`.
+This is defined in a separate class further below.

 Once the data is processed we will write it to a text file.
 We use the [FlatFileItemWriter](https://docs.spring.io/spring-batch/4.0.x/reference/html/readersAndWriters.html#flatFileItemWriter){:target="_blank"} to help us with this task.

 We use a `FlatFileItemWriterBuilder` builder implementation to create a `FlatFileItemWriter`.
 We specify a name for the writer and the resource (in this case the <var>greeting.txt</var> file) to which data needs to be written.

+The `FlatFileItemWriter` needs to know how to turn our generated output into a single string that can be written to a file.
+As in this example our output is already a string we can use the `PassThroughLineAggregator`.
+This is the most basic implementation, which assumes that the object is already a string.

 {% highlight java %}
 package com.codenotfound.batch.job;